Warszawiakk/Scrap-Mechanic-Blueprint-Sorter/README.md

-Version Alpha 0.1 script, that helps you track all of your lift blueprints in scrap mechanic.
+Version Alpha 1.0 script, that helps you track all of your lift blueprints in scrap mechanic.
-Id does not have any graphic interface.
-It basicly sets blueprint modification date to it's earliest modificated file.
+It changes your blueprint folder modification date as well as your folder name.

+!!!
+Warning, this version is very buggy and unstable (Althoe works flawlessly on first try) !!!

 GUIDE: